matopeto/xcode-build-times/README.md

 So first install [xbar](https://github.com/matryer/xbar#get-started) or [SwiftBar](https://github.com/swiftbar/SwiftBar#how-to-get-swiftbar)

 On the first run select a directory you wish to use as your plugin directory, for example `~/BitBarPlugins`.

+If you are using macOS Monterey then you must install PHP, because it is not bundled in macOS anymore. see [Issue #17](https://github.com/matopeto/xcode-build-times/issues/17) e.g. from Homebrew: `brew install php`

 ### Plugin installation